kwikteam/phy-doc/kwik-model.md

 * `.kwx`: features, waveforms
 * `.raw.kwd`: raw extracellular traces

-phy 0.1.0 requires you to provide these files.
+phy 0.1.0 requires you to provide all of these files.
 You can use the [`klusta`](https://github.com/klusta-team/example) program to generate them from raw data in `.dat` format (flat binary file with int16 samples).
 As part of this process, spikes are detected, extracted, and grouped into putative clusters.

 > OpenEphys can also generate Kwik files.
 Feel free to contact us if you get any problem or incompatibility.